PanDAWMS/panda-docs/docs/source/advanced/gdpconfig.rst

 =================================================
-System Configuration Parameters in the Database
+System Configuration Parameters in Database
 =================================================

 There is the ``PANDA.CONFIG`` table, so-called ``gdpconfig`` table in the database where you can define